 Fighting has been a part of the NHL for as long as the league has existed.
 Considering this, there's likely a great deal of fans out there who watch hockey just to see the best fighters in the NHL really go at it.

 Call 'em hockey goons if you dare, enforcer type skaters are often one of the most popular players on their respective teams both with fans and with their teammates.
 With that in mind, who are the all-time most feared fighters in the NHL?

 Check out the list of top NHL fighters below and vote up the ones you'd fear most.
 You can also add any that didn't make the list.

-Anthony Rory Twist is a former professional ice hockey player.
-He played left wing in the NHL for the St. Louis Blues and Quebec Nordiques, but was also a feared enforcer.
-He now is a co-host in post-game shows after Blues games on Fox Sports Midwest.
+Anthony Rory Twist (born May 9, 1968 in Sherwood Park, Alberta) is a former professional ice hockey player.
+He played left wing in the NHL for the St. Louis Blues and Quebec Nordiques, and was a feared enforcer.
 Twist recently penned a foreword to the Ross Bernstein book The Code: The Unwritten Rules Of Fighting And Retaliation In The NHL.
-He also owned a chain of bars named Twister's Iron Bar Saloon, with locations in St. Charles and Ste.
-Genevieve Missouri.
-Currently he co-hosts "the Smash and Twist" show from 3pm to 6pm on 590 the Man in St. Louis. ...more on Wikipedia
+He also owned a chain of bars named Twister's Iron Bar Saloon, with locations in St. Charles and Imperial Missouri.
+Currently he co-hosts the Smash and Twist show on 590 the Fan in St. Louis. ...more on Wikipedia

 David William "The Hammer" Schultz (born October 14, 1949) is a Canadian businessman and former professional ice hockey coach and player.
 Schultz is renowned as one of hockey's greatest enforcers and holds the NHL record for most penalty minutes in a single season, at 472.
 Schultz was born in Waldheim, Saskatchewan, but grew up in Rosetown, Saskatchewan. ...more on Wikipedia